 Simple is best.
-Simple games for kids is even better.
-My boys give evidence to this fact every day.
-While I pull my hair out trying to get stuff done and snag a minute for myself, I forget how kids crave simplicity.
-For example, we were waiting in a long (like ridiculously long) line recently.
-This image of my son below accurately describes how we were all feeling during the experience.
+Simple games for kids are even better.
+My boys give evidence of this fact every day.
+While I pull my hair out to get stuff done and snag a minute for myself, I forget how kids crave simplicity.

 Try these 3 Simple Games for Kids